troperville

 • Neither do Romulan disruptors.

-• A That Mitchell And Webb Look sketch featured a Mad Scientist demonstrating his "Giant Death Ray", along with a "Giant Laser-fitted Armored Scorpion Of Death" - turns out his name is Dr Death, and he's horrified at the President's asking if these (obviously lethal) machines might have military potential.
+• A That Mitchell and Webb Look sketch featured a Mad Scientist demonstrating his "Giant Death Ray", along with a "Giant Laser-fitted Armored Scorpion Of Death" - turns out his name is Professor Death, and he's horrified at the President's asking if these (obviously lethal) machines might have military potential.
 His intention is for the Giant Death Ray to be the world's first bar-code reader — or, with the power turned up, the world's first laser eye surgery device.
 The scorpion's tail fires only "helpful bullets."
 They then of course push the idea to silliness: "No!
 I created the Doomsday Bomb to help mankind, not destroy it!"

 Music

-• Doe Deer by Crystal Castles consists solely of Alice Glass screeching "Death Ray" over and over.
+• "Doe Deer" by Crystal Castles consists solely of Alice Glass screeching "Death Ray" over and over.
+The sound of the song, with its harsh, rapid synths, fits the imagery.

 • "Weird Al" Yankovic's "Slime Creatures From Outer Space" will "zap you with their death ray eyes / blow you up real good!"